samisalkosuo/finnish-dep-parser-docker/README.md

 # Environment variables

-Supported environment variables.
+Some environment variables can be used.

 - *conllu_cache_size*, set cache size for parsed conllu documents.
-Default is no cache.
+  - Default is no cache.
 - *server_feature*, set features to start: DEP, LEMMA or ALL.
-Default is ALL to start all features.
+  - Default is ALL to start all features.
+  - LEMMA-feature starts a servlet that returns only lemmas.
+Context root is /lemma.
+- *log_level*, set level of logging.
+  - 0=no logging after starting the container.
+  - 1=log elapsed time and excerpt of parsed text.
+  - 2=log elapsed time and full text.
+  - Default is 1.
+  - If log_level=0, you can see latest parsed text by using GET-request to parser.

 # Farming